AzonInc/Doorman/docs/en/guide/getting-started.md

 You don't need to manually activate this mode; it will start automatically at each reboot as long as the setup process has not been completed or canceled.
 :::

-1. **Access the Settings:**\
+1. **Access the Settings:**
-   Open the settings either through your Doorman’s internal web server or visit the [ESPHome Integration page](https://my.home-assistant.io/redirect/integration/?domain=esphome) and select the Doorman S3 device.
+   Open the settings either through your Doorman's Webinterface or visit the [ESPHome Integration page](https://my.home-assistant.io/redirect/integration/?domain=esphome) and select the Doorman S3 device.

-2. **Activate Setup Mode:**\
+2. **Activate Setup Mode:**
    Go to the `Configuration` section and enable `Setup Mode` to begin the interactive setup.
+   Once the setup process begins, the RGB status LED will pulse green-turquoise.

-::: warning Before you proceed
+::: warning BEFORE YOU PROCEED
 The indoor station must be connected, and the enclosure securely closed, to complete the setup process.
 :::

-3. **Perform the Setup:**\
+3. **Wait until you ring the doorbell:**
-   The RGB status LED will pulse green-turquoise.
-Press the doorbell button at your apartment or entrance.
+    When you press the doorbell button at your apartment or entrance, the system will save your indoor station's serial number and attempt to detect the model.

-4. **Complete the Setup:**\
+    Once the model is successfully detected, the system will read the memory of your indoor station.
+    **Note:** This entire process can take **up to 30 seconds**.

+    If the model detection is successful or if it times out, the setup will be considered finished.

+4. **Setup complete:**
-   After pressing the doorbell button, the system will attempt to detect your indoor station model.
-Once the model detection either succeeds or times out, the LED will remain green-turquoise for 3 seconds.
-Then, the LED will turn off, and the setup is complete.
+   The LED will remain green-turquoise for 3 seconds, then turn off, and the setup mode will be turned off.
+The setup is complete.

 If you have multiple door stations, the firmware will attempt to automatically detect the additional station.
 To enable detection of the second doorbell and the ability to unlock the second door, you need to press the second doorbell or physically push the unlock button for the second door at least once to store its address.

-::: tip Multiple Indoor Stations
+::: tip MULTIPLE INDOOR STATIONS
 If you have multiple indoor stations, things become a bit more complex.
 You'll need to create a custom YAML configuration to integrate all the indoor stations.
 The default firmware only supports a single indoor station.
 :::